 The gallery runs an ongoing programme of contemporary art exhibitions, as well as film screenings, talks and music events.

-firstsite has also hosted exhibitions organised by our Essex Collection of Art from Latin America (ESCALA).
+Firstsite has also hosted exhibitions organised by our Essex Collection of Art from Latin America.

 Essex is just an hour by train from the centre of the London art world.
 Our students enjoy regular visits to major galleries including Tate Modern, Tate Britain, the National Gallery and Royal Academy of Arts, as well as to the many independent and alternative spaces.